mouseless/governance/communication.md

 - Are member only, and further restriction can be made according to functional roles.

-## Public Category
+## Root

-Anything under this category is read/write for a Contributor and above, but read-only for the rest.

-It is allowed to open various text and voice channels under this category.

-Voice channels under this category should restrict users to use Push-to-Talk.
+Office is the only channel at the root without a category.
+It is a member only private voice channel.
+This is where you join when you're actively working for the collective.
+This channel is restricted to use Push-to-Talk.